konstantintutsch/website/_posts/2023-09-14-selfhosting-hardware.md

 The reason is pretty simple: the router of my home network is really weird with ports 80 and 443.
 So the services wouldn't look "normal" as in: they wouldn't be on default http ports.

-The VPS also hosts this website *direcly*.
+The VPS also hosts this website *directly*.

 ## Hardware